 - Businesses with inventory needs that are more or less related, can combine their orders to reap the benefits of discounted wholesale prices.
 SMEs can also join hands with freelancers and retain them for certain assignments that require their expertise.

-- A home remodelling service can collaborate with other businesses falling into similar category like, home cleaning, landscape service or plumbing.
+- A home remodeling service can collaborate with other businesses falling into similar category like, home cleaning, landscape service, or plumbing.

 - An independent web development company can partner with a developer who is more into app development for certain application-based projects.

 There are countless ways an SME can enhance its operational efficiency, but it is important to know which method best suits your business needs.
-At the end, what matters is, your business goal and performance is aligned.
+In the end, what matters is, your business goal and performance are aligned.
 Sometimes, identifying the different opportunities to increase your business’ efficiency can be as simple as asking, “Is there a better approach to this?”